ethereum-optimism/optimism/specs/system_config.md

 The `SystemConfig` contract applies authentication to all writing contract functions, the configuration management can be configured to be any type of ethereum account or contract.

-On write, an event is emitted for the change to be picked up by the L2 system, and a copy of the new written configuration variable is retained in L1 state to read with L1 contracts.
+On a write, an event is emitted for the change to be picked up by the L2 system, and a copy of the new written configuration variable is retained in L1 state to read with L1 contracts.

 ## Reading the system config